-Treatment foster care is 24-hour care provided by licensed foster parents for children who cannot live with their parents due to unsafe, or other circumstances.
-Generally, placement in foster care is temporary and intended to give the child's family time to make necessary changes, so that the child can live safely in his or her home.
+Treatment foster care is 24-hour care provided by licensed foster parents for children ages birth through 18 years old who cannot live with their parents because they are unsafe, have special care or treatment needs, or other circumstances exist where parents or family are unable to care for them.
+Oftentimes, the children may have emotional or behavioral issues that require close supervision and support.
+Generally, placement in foster care is temporary and intended to give the child’s family time to make necessary changes so that the child can live safely in his or her home and community.
 Most children in foster care return home to their families.
-When children cannot return home, they find placement with relatives, adoption, or other alternatives.
-Our program serves children between birth to 18 years of age.
+When children cannot return home, they find permanence through placement with relatives, adoption, or other means.